dr-matt-smith/pdo-crud-for-free-repositories/README.md

     }
 ```

-Finally, you need to have defined your DB connection credentialks in a file `.env` as follows:
+Finally, you need to have defined your DB connection credentials in a file `.env` as follows:

 ```dotenv
     MYSQL_USER=root